hackclub/camp/cohort_4/playbook/ACTIVITIES.md

   themselves, and where everyone, including people like me, can be welcome here as well.
 - Let's do a Hack Cheer!

+### Delivery notes

+If you do choose to communicate it in your own way, I would recommend making sure that the below points are communicated:

+- the severity of the situation
+- that the person probably did not intend to do it and we should not shame them

 # Hacker arrival